Cornerstone is one of America's Best Colleges according to the Wall Street Journal

 Transfer up to 75% of your program credits

-Inspire Future Lives with a B.A. in Secondary Education
+Inspire Future Lives with a B.S. in Secondary Education

-Inspire students to live meaningful lives.
-Cornerstone University’s Bachelor of Arts in Secondary Education program prepares you to teach middle and high school students in a specialized subject area with the most effective teaching and leadership strategies.
-Rooted in a broad liberal arts education grounded in a Christian worldview and accredited by the Council for the Accreditation of Educator Preparation (CAEP), the program offers a variety of subject areas — from English to mathematics.
-Grow academically and spiritually through Christ-centered teaching and mentorship by experienced faculty.
+Develop the knowledge and skills to make a lasting impact as a licensed teacher with Cornerstone University’s B.S. in Secondary Education, accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+Cornerstone’s Bachelor of Science in Secondary Education program prepares you to teach middle and high school students in a specialized subject area with the most effective teaching and leadership strategies.
+Rooted in a broad liberal arts education grounded in a Christian worldview, you will grow academically and spiritually through Christ-centered teaching and mentorship by experienced faculty.
 Graduate equipped to pass the Michigan Test for Teacher Certification (MTTC) and pursue a rewarding career as an influential educator!

-Develop Market-Ready Skills with a B.A. in Secondary Education Degree
+Develop Market-Ready Skills with a B.S. in Secondary Education Degree

 Lesson Planning and Instructional Design – Creating effective, engaging lessons tailored to diverse learners.